svenauhagen/paypal-plus-plugin/readme.txt

 == Installation ==

 = Minimum Requirements =

 * WooCommerce >= 3.0

-Weitere Mindestanforderungen richten sich nach den Voraussetzungen für WooCommerce:
+Further minimum requirements are determined by the requirements for WooCommerce:
 * PHP 5.6 or greater
 * MySQL 5.6 or greater
 * WordPress 4.4+
 * WP Memory limit of 64 MB or greater (128 MB or higher is preferred)

-Darüber hinaus benötigst du ein PaypPal Gäscheftskonto Konto, das für PayPal Plus freigeschaltet ist.
-[Den Antrag stellst du hier bei PayPal]( https://www.paypal.com/de/webapps/mpp/paypal-plus).

 = Automatic Installation =

-Dies ist der einfachste Weg, das PayPal Plus Plugin zu installieren.
-1. Logge dich in deine WordPress Installation ein.
-2. Gehe zum Menüpunkt *Plugins* und dort auf *Installieren*.
+This is the easiest way to install the PayPal Plus plugin.
+1. Log into your WordPress installation.
+2. Go to the menu item *plugins* and then to *install*.
-3. Suche nach *PayPal Plus for WooCommerce*.
-Solltest du mehrere Plugins aufgelistet bekommen, achte darauf, dass der Pluginautor *Inpsyde* ist.
+3. Search for *PayPal Plus for WooCommerce*.
+In case several plugins are listed, check if *Inpsyde* is the plugin author.
-4. Klicke auf *Jetzt installieren* und warte bis WordPress die erfolgreiche Installation meldet.
+4. Click *install now* and wait until WordPress reports the successful installation.
-5. Aktiviere anschließend das Plugin.
-Die Einstellungen findest du unter *WooCommerce => Einstellungen => Kasse => PayPal Plus*.
+5. Activate the plugin.
+You can find the settings here: *WooCommerce => settings => checkout => PayPal Plus*.

-**Achtung:** du benötigst WooCommerce 3.0 oder höher, um PayPal Plus nutzen zu können.
-Andernfalls ist die Settingsseite des Plugins nicht vorhanden.
-Eine Meldung in deinem WordPress Backend wird dich darauf hinweisen, sollte nicht die richtige WooCommerce Version aktiviert sein.
+**Attention:** You need WooCommerce 3.0 or higher to use PayPal Plus.
+Otherwise, the setting page of the plugin is not available.
+You will get a notification in your WordPress backend if you didn’t activate the correct WooCommerce version.

 = Manual Installation =

-Falls die automatische Installation bei dir nicht funktioniert, lade das Plugin hier über den *Herunterladen*-Button herunter.
-Entpacke das Archiv und lade den Ordner per FTP in das Verzeichnis `wp-content\plugins` deiner WordPress Installation hoch.
-Gehe zu *Plugins => Installierte Plugins* und klicke bei *PayPal Plus für WooCommerce* auf *Aktivieren*.
+In case the automatic installation doesn’t work, download the plugin from here via the *Download*-button.
+Unpack the archive and load the folder via FTP into the directory `wp-content\plugins` of your WordPress installation.
+Go to *plugins => installed plugins* and click *activate* on *PayPal Plus für WooCommerce*.

-= Einrichtung des Plugins =
+= Setting the plugin =
 == Frequently Asked Questions ==

-= Ich habe WooCommerce in einer kleineren Version installiert.
-Kann ich PayPal Plus für WooCommerce dennoch nutzen? =
+= I installed WooCommerce in a lower version.
+Nevertheless, can I use PayPal Plus for WooCommerce? =

-Nein, das Plugin ist nur mit WooCommerce Versionen >= 3.0 kompatibel.
-Wir raten dir dringend ein Update durchzuführen.
-Denke aber daran, vorher ein Backup deiner Installation anzulegen.

-= Was muss ich beachten, wenn ich ein PayPal Konto für mehrere Shops verwende? =

-Du musst zwingend in den Einstellungen von *PayPal Plus für WooCommerce* pro Shop einen eindeutigen Rechnungspräfix vergeben.
-Andernfalls wird PayPal keine Bestellungen mit identischer Rechnungsnummer akzeptieren.
+No, the plugin is only compatible with WooCommerce versions >= 3.0.
+We advise to make an update.
+But don’t forget to make a backup of your installation before.

+= What do I have to think of when I use a PayPal account for several shops? =

+It’s mandatory to assign a unique invoice prefix for each shop in the *PayPal Plus for WooCommerce* settings.
+Otherwise, PayPal won’t accept orders with the same invoice number.

-= Für welche Länder kann ich PayPal Plus für WooCommerce nutzen? =
+= In which countries can I use PayPal Plus for WooCommerce? =

-Du kannst das Plugin derzeit für Deutschland einsetzen.

-= Welche Zahlungsarten kann ich mit PayPal Plus für WooCommerce in meinem Shop einbinden? =

-Du kannst mit unserem Plugin alle von PayPal Plus angebotenen Zahlungsarten einrichten: bezahlen mit deinem PayPal-Konto, per Lastschrift, per Kreditkarte und bezahlen per Rechnung.
+At the moment, you can use PayPal Plus for WooCommerce only in Germany.

+= With PayPal Plus for WooCommerce, which payment methods can I integrate into my shop? =

+With our plugin, you can integrate all those payment methods offered by PayPal: paying with your PayPal account, via direct debit, via credit card or paying via invoice.

 = In meinem Shop wird die Zahlungsart Rechnung nicht angeboten.
 Was muss ich tun? =